azkiflay/terraform/README.md

 ```bash
   terraform apply
 ```
 Indeed, a new state file was upload to the S3 bucket following the execution of the above "*terraform apply*" command on a local host.
 Figure 17 displays the current and old versions of the **terraform.state** file.
+The fact that every version of the state file is saved on the S3 backend is particularly handy when something goes wrong, enabling you to rollback back to a previous working configuration of the infrastructure.

 <figure>
 <table>